EXPRESSIVE ARTS FOCUSING

 by Cornelia Elbrecht, BA, MA (ART Ed), AthR, SEP

-Guided Drawing® is a sensorimotor and body-focused art therapy, using mindfulness, sensory awareness and trust in the guidance from within for trauma release
+Guided Drawing® is a sensorimotor and body-focused art therapy for trauma release, using mindfulness, sensory awareness and trust in the guidance from within

 We use this method